rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 # Day 2 Guide: Coffee Shop Frontend

 ## Objective:

-Create pages for the Coffee Shop frontend, then break them into reusable components while the layout and structure are fresh in your mind.
+Continue building the project you started in Day 1.
+Today, you will create pages for the Coffee Shop frontend, then break them into reusable components while the layout and structure are fresh in your mind.
 Utilize Storybook to verify components, and enhance the design for consistency across the application.

+Note: If you are unable to complete the full assignment, focus on the login pages and the product pages.
+If you can't get to the cart, you can still make a decent project.
+Then, you can fill in the other pages later if you have time, or leave them as a stretch goal.
+However, some of the pages in the Cart functionality are repetitive, so you may be able to reuse components from the product page for the cart page.

+Here are some helpful resources you may look into:

+- [React Forms](https://daveceddia.com/react-forms/).
+You may find this helpful in day three when finish design and begin work on functionality.

 ---